snikket-im/snikket-server/docs/advanced/config.md

 Also, it is very likely not complete.
 {{< /panel >}}

+After modifying any options in snikket.conf, you must run 'docker-compose up -d' to apply the changes.

 ## Configuration Option Reference

 This reference is in no particular order.
 Most importantly, it is certainly not in the order of "things you should try to mess with come first".